ixdi/neovim/README.md

 # Neovim
 Config files for my neovim.
-See Coc Project at https://github.com/neoclide/coc.nvim
+See COC Project at https://github.com/neoclide/coc.nvim

 Clone the repo to ```~/.config/nvim```